matheo/capacitor-live-reload-bug/README.md

 ## Created with Capacitor Create App

+A minimal reproduction for Android live reload config issues in Capacitor 5.7.2

+See https://github.com/ionic-team/capacitor/issues/7323 for the bug

-This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app), and comes with a very minimal shell for building an app.
+This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app).

 ### Running this example